rcalix1/AI_auditing/README.md

 - You can adapt this to audit **security policies**, **recommender systems**, **identity scoring**, or **password strength metrics**.
 - Constraints can be hard (clamps) or soft (penalties), allowing you to simulate realistic boundaries.

-Let me know if you want a batched or more complex version (e.g., with masks, entropy targets, or backdoor detection).